Fibroid Specialist Near Dallas TX

 Stop suffering from uterine fibroids and get back to life

 The team at North Texas Fibroids are experts at performing Uterine Fibroid Embolization with over 20 years experience and specializing in the treatment of uterine fibroids.
 Read more to learn about whether your symptoms may be caused by fibroid tumors, and who is more at risk for developing fibroids.
-Schedule a consultation at our Dallas area offices in North Dallas and Flower Mound.
-Talk with our fibroid specialists about treating your symptoms like heavy bleeding, pelvic pain, and urinary incontinence.
+Schedule a consultation at our Dallas area office in Flower Mound to talk with our fibroid specialist about treating your symptoms like heavy bleeding, pelvic pain, and urinary incontinence.

 Fibroid experts don’t know the cause of uterine fibroids, but research and clinical experience point to some of the following factors: